 The Taj Mahal, vibrant colours, spicy flavours, expressive dance, stunning traditional silk clothing, lively festivals, bustling markets, spiritual pilgrimage, architectural ingenuity, and a myriad of cultural diversity - just some of the reasons India is a truly fascinating place to explore.
 As one of the oldest civilisations in the world, India has an intriguing culture that is markedly different from that of the western world.
 Many languages are spoken, including Hindi, Bengali, Telugu, Marathi, Tamil and Urdu.
 Religion and spirituality are integral to the Indian traditions and way of life; Hinduism, Buddhism, Sikhism and Jainism all originated in India, although Hinduism is the dominant religion practised there today.
 You will come across the unexpected – free-roaming scared cows will wander as they please, while the rules of the road (or lack of) are rather unorthodox.

-Journey into a wonderland of the exotic and enigmatic, full of strange fascination - from the erotic temples of Khajuraho and the splendid Taj Mahal, to the ashy presence of Hindu holy men and the world's only official living goddess.
+Journey into a wonderland of the exotic and enigmatic, full of strange fascination - from the remarkable temples of Khajuraho and the splendid Taj Mahal, to the world’s only official living goddess.